centos6user/pgoapi-libs/README.md

 * Checkout https://github.com/laverdet/pcrypt-c (Thanks a lot to @marcel)
 * Use `make all`
 * Checkout https://gist.github.com/Noctem/018c107d6a6297c24e36a00d4da046c9 (Thanks a lot to @Waryas, @marcel, @HatchingEgg, @Apoc)
-* Make the file according to the following flags:
+* Make the file according to the following flags: (Thanks a lot to @noctem)
 ```
 Linux:
 	cc -fPIC -O3 -shared niahash.c -o libniantichash-linux-x86-64.so